-- 2.1 Promoting social development and responsibility within a caring community where each student is treated fairly and respectfully - Creating physical or virtual learning environments that promote student learning, reflect diversity, and encourage constructive and productive interactions among students - Establishing and maintaining learning environments that are physically, intellectually, and emotionally safe 2.3 - Creating a rigorous learning environment with high expectations and appropriate support for all students 2.4 - Developing, communicating, and maintaining high standards for individual and group behavior 2.5 - Employing classroom routines, procedures, norms, and supports for positive behavior to ensure a climate in which all students can learn 2.6 - 2.7 Using instructional time to optimize learning student understanding of subject matter 3.3 Organizing curriculum to facilitate student understanding of the subject matter 3.4 Utilizing instructional strategies that are appropriate to the subject matter 3.5 Using and adapting resources, technologies, and standards-aligned instructional materials, including adopted materials, to make subject matter accessible to all students 3.6 Addressing the needs of English learners and students with special needs to provide equitable access to the content 4.
-PLANNING INSTRUCTION AND DESIGNING LEARNING EXPERIENCES FOR ALL STUDENTS 4.1 Using knowledge of students' academic readiness, language proficiency, cultural background, and individual development to plan instruction 4.2 Establishing and articulating goals for student learning 4.3 Developing and sequencing long-term and short-term instructional plans to support student learning 4.4 Planning instruction that incorporates appropriate strategies to meet the learning needs of all students 4.5 Adapting instructional plans and curricular materials to meet the assessed learning needs of all students 5.
-ASSESSING STUDENT LEARNING 5.1 Applying knowledge of the purposes, characteristics, and uses of different types of assessments 5.2 Collecting and analyzing assessment data from a variety of sources to inform instruction 5.3 Reviewing data, both individually and with colleagues, to monitor student learning 5.4 Using assessment data to establish learning goals and to plan, differentiate, and modify instruction 5.5 Involving all students in self-assessment, goal setting, and monitoring progress 5.6 Using available technologies to assist in assessment, analysis, and communication of student learning 5.7 Using assessment information to share timely and comprehensible feedback with students and their families
+student understanding of subject matter

+3,3 Organizing curriculum to facilitate student understanding of the subject

+matter

+3.4 4 Utilizing instructional strategies that are appropriate to the subject matter

+3.5

+instructional materials, including adopted materials, to make subject matter

+accessible to all students

+3.6

+provide equitable access to the content

+4. PLANNING INSTRUCTION AND DESIGNING LEARNING EXPERIENCES FOR ALL

+ST STUDENTS

+4.1 Using knowledge of students' academic readiness, language proficiency,

+cultural background, and individual development to plan instruction

+4.2 Establishing and articulating goals for student learning

+4.3 3 Developing and sequencing long-term and short-term instructional plans to

+support student learning

+4.4 4 Planning instruction that incorporates appropriate strategies to meet the

+learning needs of all students

+4.5 5 Adapting instructional plans and curricular materials to meet the assessed

+learning needs of all students

+s.
+ASSESSING STUDENT LEARNING

+5.1 Applying knowledge of the purposes, characteristics, and uses of different

+types of assessments

+5.2

+5.3

+learning

+5.4 4 Using assessment data to establish learning goals and to plan, differentiate,

+and modify instruction

+5.5 5 Involving all students in self-assessment, goal setting, and monitoring

+progress

+5.6 Using available technologies to assist in assessment, analysis, and

+communication of student learning

+5.7 7 Using assessment information to share timely and comprehensible feedback

+with students and their families